Voltage drop

 In electronics, voltage drop is the decrease of electric potential along the path of a current flowing in a circuit.
-Voltage drops in the internal resistance of the source, across conductors, across contacts, and across connectors are undesirable because some of the energy supplied is dissipated.
+Voltage drops in the internal resistance of the source, across conductors, across contacts, and across connectors are undesirable because some of the energy supplied is dissipated as heat due to resistance.
 The voltage drop across the load is proportional to the power available to be converted in that load to some other useful form of energy.

 For example, an electric space heater may have a resistance of 10 ohms, and the wires that supply it may have a resistance of 0.2 ohms, about 2% of the total circuit resistance.
 This means that approximately 2% of the supplied voltage is lost in the wire itself.
 An excessive voltage drop may result in the unsatisfactory performance of the space heater and the overheating of the wires and connections.

 National and local electrical codes may set guidelines for the maximum voltage drop allowed in electrical wiring to ensure efficiency of distribution and proper operation of electrical equipment.
 The maximum permitted voltage drop varies from one country to another.
 In electronic design and power transmission, various techniques are employed to compensate for the effect of voltage drop on long circuits or where voltage levels must be accurately maintained.
 The simplest way to reduce voltage drop is to increase the diameter of the conductor between the source and the load, which lowers the overall resistance.
-In power distribution systems, a given amount of power can be transmitted with less voltage drop if a higher voltage is used.
+In electric power distribution systems, a given amount of power can be transmitted with less voltage drop if a higher voltage is used.
 More sophisticated techniques use active elements to compensate for excessive voltage drop.